 Do not require people to read a document during the meeting.

-Do not make offensive jokes like: “bipolar weather and “OCD neatness.”
+Do not make offensive jokes like “bipolar weather and “OCD neatness.”

 Acknowledgements

 The ADA National Network has an excellent, detailed guide on planning accessible temporary events.
 If you would like to learn more, you should start there.